 It’s no secret that we do things in a certain way at COTMProd: intentional, focused, controlled.
-All of these words can easily apply BUT remember that they are effective to our specific situation.
-That being said, these may not apply to everyone but perhaps can be used to get some similar thinking going on within your own team(s) and situation.
-Enjoy the list.
+All of these words can easily apply BUT remember they are effective to our specific situation.
+That being said, the following list of Core Values may not apply to everyone but perhaps can be used to get some similar thinking going on within your own team(s) and situation.
+Enjoy!

 1. Believe that you’re the right person for the job.

 It’s no mistake that you’re on this team.
 Having the unwavering knowledge that God put all of us here for this specific time and purpose is paramount to our success.